-The user can use the drop down selector to filter on the attributes of the input records that were classified as Unknowns.
-This is shown in Figure 11, where the filter selection is set to Unknowns and there are several unknown terms identified by the system.
+The interface provides an option of filtering annotated records with concepts in the ontology.
+For example in Figure 7, user has focused on records that were classified as Unknowns.
 A domain expert might decide to change the definition for the attributes in the Unknowns class.
 This is accomplished through activating the "Update Definition" function.

-As shown in Figure 12, the user decides that the currently unknown attribute gulfofmaxico appears in two file instances is actually a known PlaceName.
-But, it was not classified under any existing sub-concept of the concept Gulf of Mexico due to the obvious typographical error.
-To add this new term, the user chooses the PlaceName option that results in a selectable list of all the place names that are already defined in FNC ontology.
-Out of all the options, the user can select Gulf of Mexico.
-The user clicks on the Confirm button, and the User Assisted Annotation component updates the ontology with the new knowledge defined by the user.
-Once the ontology is updated, the Automatic Annotation component searches for the two file records containing the attribute "gulfofmaxico".
-Then, it establishes an association between the filenames and concept Gulf of Mexico using an OWL property hasPlaceNames.
+As shown in Figure 8, the user decides that currently unknown attribute gulfofmaxico appearing in two file instances, is actually a known PlaceName.
+But, it was not classified under any existing sub-concept of the concept Gulf of Mexico.
+To add this new term, the user chooses the PlaceName option that results in a selectable list of all place names that are already defined in FNC Ontology, out of which, the user selects Gulf of Mexico and clicks on the Confirm button.
+The User Assisted Annotation component updates the ontology with the new knowledge and it establishes an association between the two file records containing the attribute "gulfofmaxico" and concept Gulf of Mexico using an OWL property hasPlaceNames.
 The user can see the updated information by filtering on the concept PlaceNames.
-As shown in Figure 13, there is a new concept Gulf of Mexico no longer appears in the left hand side grid.
-Here, revisiting the data curation problem related to accuracy and completeness of metadata record, Multiple users will be displayed and therefore interact with the same unique instance of the file available in the repository.
-Hence, the most updated version is instantaneously made available to all potential users via search.
+As shown in Figure 9, there is a new concept Gulf of Mexico, which has now five records associated with it, whereas the list of Unknown concepts does no longer include the term gulfofmaxico.